cbehren/Iltis/README.md

-# LLTC,
+# Iltis,

-or _Iltis_, a light-weight line emission transfer code
+a light-weight line emission transfer code

 ## Requirements

 You will need
 - a C++ compiler ready for C++11 features
 - MPI libraries/headers
-- The BaseOctet template class (resides in a private repo on Bitbucket), cloned into ../BaseOctet if . is the LLTC directory
+- The BaseOctet template class (resides in a private repo on Bitbucket), cloned into ../BaseOctet if . is the Iltis directory
 - for the python tools, you need an installation of Python 2
 - for the text2hdf5 files, you need the hdf5 library (also in the C++ flavor!), and probably you need to adapt the pathes in text2hdf5/Makefile